missing cover art

 Up to six player-controlled characters can participate in combat.
 Battles occur in the same environment as exploration, and flow in real time, though the player is able to pause combat at any time to issue precise commands to any of the characters.
 Once the game is unpaused, the characters repeat the last action selected by the player until it is changed or becomes impossible to execute.
 Characters can freely move during battles; party formation and positioning in combat play a significant role.

-There are no Macintosh screenshots for this game.
+There are no Macintosh user screenshots for this game.

-There are 39 other screenshots on file for other versions of this game.
+There are 70 other screenshots from other versions of this game or official promotional screenshots.